FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/UPGRADES.md

 You will need to run through the following steps:

-- Download new binary from **_N/A_** or obtain it from a reputable source.
+- Download the binary [from the appropriate release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases) or obtain it from a reputable source.
 - Apply environment variables: `source ~/.profile` (refer to [README](../README.md) if you do not have this).
-- Register the upgrade: `cosmovisor add-upgrade vesting-accounts-staking <path-to-downloaded-fuelsequencerd-binary>`.
+- Register the upgrade: `cosmovisor add-upgrade features-and-optimisations <path-to-downloaded-fuelsequencerd-binary>`.
 - From here on, the upgrade process is expected to take place automatically.

 ### Upgrade Instructions (without Cosmovisor)

 The recommended steps to upgrade to the new version without Cosmovisor are as follows:

-- Download new binary from **_N/A_** or obtain it from a reputable source.
+- Download the binary [from the appropriate release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases) or obtain it from a reputable source.
 - At the upgrade height, once your node has stopped automatically, back up the `.fuelsequencer` directory, especially the `.fuelsequencer/data/priv_validator_state.json` file.
 - Swap the old binary with the downloaded binary, and restart your node.
 - From here on, the upgrade process is expected to take place automatically.